neel04/my-website/content/projects/ASURA/index.md

 ### Parameter Relaxation

 Another aspect of training large, recursive architectures is their limited flexibility.
 Unlike conventional transformers, UTs are constrained by construction.
-However, for various reasons we want an ability to dynamically adjust the type of computation performed per iteration [^13].
+We seek to dynamically adjust the type of computation performed per iteration [^13].
+Different iterations tend to target different subcircuits; LoRA‑style adapters provide iteration‑specific capacity.

 The intuition behind this choice is rooted in circuit theory.
 At every recursive application, we often want to address a subset of the circuits.
 There's been a substantial body of work [^16] [^17] that suggests that complex circuits are often formed via the "atomic" operations performed by the composition of attention heads.

 We take inspiration from a tangential work [^18].
 We "relax" the static parameters by injecting a non‑parameter‑shared low‑rank adapter.
 Thus, we have control over the amount of "fresh" parameters injected and provide a way for the network to modulate its own outputs in a data‑dependent fashion.

-Our low-rank adapter of choice is the `ABBA` [^19] family of adapters. `ABBA` exploits the fact that high-rank updates can be achieved by the Hadamard operator (denoted $\odot$), inspired by the HiRA line of work [HiRA](https://openreview.net/forum?id=TwJrTz9cRS).
+Our low-rank adapter of choice is the `ABBA` [^19] family of adapters. `ABBA` exploits the fact that high-rank updates can be achieved by the Hadamard operator (denoted $\odot$), inspired by the [HiRA](https://openreview.net/forum?id=TwJrTz9cRS) line of work.
 Effectively, the formulation is:

 $$
 \begin{aligned}